Conservation of American bison: Tribes and First Nations

+As it is mentioned in contemporary approach bison are legally managed as livestock.
+This allows for bison to be easily transported and managed by tribal entities for tribes to have greater control of the bison, allowing them to harvest and breed them freely for ceremonial or food purposes.
+If bison were to be legally classified as wildlife there would be some tradeoffs.
+The classification of bison as wildlife would primarily impact the legal framework governing their movement, sale, and management.
+Under such a designation, bison would be subject to public ownership, making it very difficult for private individuals, such as ranchers, to buy, sell, or transport them.
+Tribal agencies would retain the ability to move bison; however, doing so would require permits and could face additional challenges, particularly when crossing state lines.
+This classification would also likely increase efforts and legal routes to introducing bison in a free roaming setting on public lands.
+If this were to happen many tribes would have reserved treaty rights to practice such hunting.
+Several tribes in the states around Yellowstone, where free roaming populations would most likely be introduced, have these rights including the Crow, Confederated Salish and Kootenai Tribes (CSKT), Blackfeet, Shoshone-Bannock, and Nez Perce, hold reserved hunting and fishing rights on and off reservation lands.
+These rights have been increasingly affirmed through legal victories.
+5 tribes retain treaty hunting rights in the Yellowstone area that allow them to regulate their own hunts for bison that regularly leave the park.

 Province and state programs

 The Minnesota Bison Conservation Herd is a project of the Minnesota Department of Natural Resources (MDNR) to raise and manage a herd of bison with the healthiest genetics possible.
 The Minnesota Zoological Garden (MZG) manages the metapopulation with the MDNR using a strategy that maintains genetic diversity among the approximately 130 bison at four different locations: Blue Mounds State Park, Minneopa State Park, the Minnesota Zoo and Zollman Zoo.
 An ultimate herd size of 500 has been set to ensure the long-term sustainability of bison in Minnesota.
 Three free-ranging herds are managed by state wildlife agencies in Utah and Alaska.
 Montana Fish, Wildlife and Parks began researching re-establishing wild populations in 2010.
 The plan, which laid the groundwork for wild bison reintroduction without specifying any particular site or plan for a herd, was published in January 2020.
 The plan was ended under a settlement in a lawsuit by United Property Owners of Montana in 2021.